 Implant placement is the first step in the dental implant procedure.
-First, Dr. Sandhu will plan your treatment by taking x-rays and digital images of your mouth.
+First, our Riverside dentist will plan your treatment by taking x-rays and digital images of your mouth.
 We know that your teeth are as unique as you are, so we make sure that every procedure is customized and personalized to meet your specific dental needs.

 After your initial visit, you’ll come in for your placement procedure.
 Your mouth will be cleaned and numbed, and Dr. Sandhu will make an opening in your jaw and gums.
 Then, your dental implant (which is a small, screw-shaped piece of durable titanium) will be placed directly into your gums and jaw bone.
 The area will be cleaned and sutured shut.
 It normally takes between 3-6 months for it to heal and bond with the surrounding tissue.
 Once it heals, this implant will mimic the function of a tooth root.

 A dental implant restoration is the prosthetic that will be attached to your implant to complete the restoration of your smile.
 While your dental implant heals and bonds with your jaw tissue, you’ll come into our office for a few follow-up appointments.
 Dr. Sandhu will take images and impressions of your teeth, and begin building your dental implant restoration during this time.

 There are many different types of restorations, including dental crowns, implant-supported bridges, and implant-supported dentures.
 Once your implant has healed and your restoration has been built, it will be attached to the tooth to restore your smile and your bite.

 Single-tooth implants are the most common type of dental implant.
 This type of implant consists of a single small, titanium post that is placed into your gums and jaw, and it is used to support a single dental crown.
 A single-tooth implant can completely replace a single missing tooth to fully restore your bite and smile.
 It will feel completely natural, and with proper care, can last a lifetime.